regulaforensics/React-Native-DocumentReader/README.md

  * Change the `minSdkVersion` to `19` in `build.gradle` (`DocumentReader/android/build.gradle`).
  * Go to Android Manifest (`DocumentReader/android/app/src/main/AndroidManifest.xml`) and check if the following lines have these conditions: `android:allowBackup="true"` and `android:supportsRtl="true"`.
 The second one is used to display RFID UI correctly.
  * Copy the license to `DocumentReader/android/app/src/main/assets`.
- * Run `react-native run-android` inside DocumentReader project folder - this is just one way to run the app.
+ * Run `npx react-native run-android` inside DocumentReader project folder - this is just one way to run the app.
 You can also run it directly from within Android Studio. **Note**: `react-native log-android` is used to view logs.

 8. iOS:
+  * `cd ios`
+  * `pod install`
   * Copy the license to `DocumentReader/ios/DocumentReader`.
   * Open project and add the license to the target.
   * Add the information properties to the `Info.plist`: `Privacy - Camera Usage Description` and `Privacy - Photo Library Usage Description`.
 It's required in order to take a photo using camera and use photos from the gallery.